-Why eating healthy food is important.
+Why eating healthy food while travelling in Australia is important

-Here below, I have put together ten simple healthy eating habits to follow when travelling around Australia.
+Below, I have put together ten simple healthy eating habits to follow when travelling around Australia.

 Eat healthy whole foods to keep your energy level high

 Sugar snacks, cakes, chips, and all processed food with added sugar or sweeteners, all soda drinks only create fake energy, which means you need to eat again and again after a short time.
-It also stimulates your body to produce insulin excessively due to a spike of sugar in your blood.
+It also stimulates your body to excessively produce insulin due to a sugar spike in your blood.

 Shop at local fruits and veggies markets or on your way

 In cities like Sydney or Melbourne, and Adelaide there are several Australian markets.
 In suburbia, many farmers are selling their local products.
 A good rule is to ask the tourist offices or the locals for advice and directions.

-Eating lots of fresh fruits and vegetables.
+Lots of fresh fruits and vegetables.

 Pumpkin is another great vegetable that can be purchased everywhere and is not expensive; it’s easy to cook and versatile.
-You can also find lots of ready-made pumpkin recipes from supermarkets and health food shops.
+You can also find many ready-made pumpkin recipes from supermarkets and health food shops.

 Read food labels in supermarkets.

 Like me, if you are intolerant to additives and colourants, you need to read the food labels in Australia.
 Australian food in supermarkets is full of additives and chemicals at a higher percentage than in other countries.

-A simple tip is to put back to the shelf any product that has a long list of additives and colourants, as well as partially hydrogenated oils; these oils are very toxic and, in the long run, may have an impact on your heart health.
+A simple tip is to put back on the shelf any product with a long list of additives and colourants, and partially hydrogenated oils; these oils are very toxic and, in the long run, may impact your heart health.